 - This unit supports "USB Mass Storage Class Bulk-Only Transport" devices only.
 Most USB thumbs drives, portable hard disk drives and card readers conform to this device class.
-Other USB devices such as MP3 players, digital cameras, and mobile phones may not be compatible. - Supported USB drives can be formatted with the FAT (File Allocation Table), FAT32 or NTFS (New Technology File System) file system. - The player accesses the USB drive in read-only mode.
-In order to minimize the risk of data corruption, it is recommended that you only unplug the USB device when playback is completely stopped.
+Other USB devices such as MP3 players, digital cameras, and mobile phones may not be compatible. - Supported USB drives can be formatted with the FAT (File Allocation Table), FAT32 or NTFS (New Technology File System) file system. - In some cases, an incompatible USB/e-SATA device may cause the player to stop responding.
+If this occurs simply turn off the power, remove the USB device, and turn the player back on. - The player accesses the USB drive in read-only mode.
+In order to minimize the risk of data corruption, it is recommended that you only unplug the USB device when playback is completely stopped. - DO NOT attempt to plug in a USB connector to the e-SATA port, or plug in an e-SATA connector to the USB port(s).
+This might damage both your drive and the port(s).